karatelabs/karate/README.md

 * Re-use of payload-data and user-defined functions across tests is so easy - that it becomes a natural habit for the test-developer
 * Built-in support for switching configuration across different environments (e.g. dev, QA, pre-prod)
 * Support for data-driven tests and being able to tag (or group) tests is built-in, no need to rely on TestNG or JUnit
-* Seamless integration into existing Java projects and CI / CD pipelines as both JUnit and TestNG are supported
+* Standard Java / Maven project structure, and seamless integration into CI / CD pipelines - with both JUnit and TestNG being supported
 * Support for multi-threaded parallel execution, which is a huge time-saver, especially for HTTP integration tests
 * Easily invoke JDK classes, Java libraries, or re-use custom Java code if needed, for ultimate extensibility
 * Simple plug-in system for authentication and HTTP header management that will handle any complex real-world scenario